Monmouth College: Athletics

 Monmouth College is a member of the Midwest Conference and the NCAA Division III.
-The college offers eleven varsity sports for men and eleven for women.
-The college has won the Midwest Conference men's all-sports trophy each of the last two years.
+The college offers nine varsity sports for men and nine for women.
 The college also offers intramural sports.

 The athletic teams' nickname, Fighting Scots, was coined in 1928 to reflect the Scotch-Irish heritage of the college's founders.
 "Fighting Scots" is a registered trademark of Monmouth College.